cbfacademy/intro-to-java-course/exercises/spring-boot/README.md

 1. Create an `ious` package inside the test/java/com/cbfacademy/springbootexercise package
 2. Download the [test suite](https://gist.github.com/cbfacademy-admin/be990e8da45fca196513f35f86ed3f52) and copy to the test ious package as IOUControllerTest.java
-3. Run the tests with `./mvnw test`
+3. Run the tests with `./mvnw clean test`
 4. Examine the results.
-Which tests fail?
-What reasons are given?
+Do any tests fail?
+If so, what reasons are given?
+Modify your code so all tests pass
+5. Commit your changes

 ## Exercise 4